 – They both have pass-through charging, but only with the Mighty can you plug it in and use it right away when the battery is completely drained.
 With the Crafty you have to wait roughly 25 minutes for it to charge to about 20%, then it’ll let you turn it on and vape.

 – Big boy heats up twice as fast as the little guy.

 – The Crafty uses a smartphone app to control the temperature settings and LED brightness, the Mighty has a screen on it that displays the temperature readings and battery life remaining, it does not use an app.

 Click here to buy one from the authorized S&B dealer I personally recommend.
 They are a very large distributor who always has the newest stock of this vape (latest firmware).
 Use my promo code VAPENOW15 to get 15% off which brings the price down to $297.
-They compensate me if you buy through my link and I appreciate your support more than you know!
+They compensate me if you buy through my link and I truly appreciate your support!

 One of the other differences is that the Mighty has a screen to show you the temperature that you have it set at and the current temperature.
 The Crafty does not have a screen, it has two heat settings that you can choose from.
 However, one of the other main differences is that they make a smart phone app only for the Crafty though and you can use that to control or modify those two heat settings.
 You can pretty much make them whatever you want (up to 410°F max).
 You could also use it to control the lights in the front.
 But the Mighty, they don’t make an app for that but you don’t really need it because it does show you the temperature on the screen.
 It shows you what the battery life, it has like a little indicator.
 So I don’t really consider that a negative.